-This program for the defense will focus on the use of neuroscience in the courtroom.
+This program will focus on the use of neuroscience in the courtroom.
 This rapidly developing area of law involves a wide range of legal issues including admissibility, relevance, the propriety of expert testimony, effect on jurors, and neuroethics.
-The program is co-chaired by attorney John Wright (RPDO), and Dr. Cecil R. Reynolds (Professor Emeritus, Forensic Neuroscience), and will mostly feature faculty from outside of Texas.
+The faculty will mostly be from outside of Texas.

 This course is funded by a grant from the Texas Court of Criminal Appeals.

 With the exception of invited faculty, attendance is limited to defense attorneys and those who directly assist them in Criminal Defense Litigation.

 More information coming soon!
 Anticipated times for the program’s start/recess: